zhenrys/zhenrys/README.md

 - Watch new movies(my favourite).
 - Travel around the world(if I get the chance).

-## 🌱 y slogan: keep looking, don't settle.
+## 🌱 My slogan: keep looking, don't settle.

 ## 🌱 It's nice to meet you～